-The Ring of Bells, Cheriton Fitzpaine
+The Ring of Bells, Cheriton Fitzpaine Pub Walk

-Time-travel walk around Cheriton Fitzpaine, 4.6 miles
+Time-travelling in Devon - a walk around Cheriton Fitzpaine, 4.6 miles

 For me, this was a walk that only came alive once I started reading the OS map as part of the landscape.
-The lanes are gentle, the fields are quiet — but the names on the map are a thousand years old, and once you start joining the dots, the once isolated and self-sufficient village of Cheriton Fitzpaine becomes a place you can time‑travel through.
+The lanes are gentle, the fields are quiet — but the names on the map are a thousand years old, and once you start joining the dots, the once isolated and self-sufficient Devon village of Cheriton Fitzpaine becomes a place you can time‑travel through.

 It was the ‘Fitzpaine’ suffix that first set me off.
 The Greyhound at Staple Fitzpaine appears in the Somerset section of this site, and the name is a clue that this tucked‑away village once belonged to a Norman family whose presence still clings to the place.